 Running Django on Jython¶

-Django works with Jython versions 2.5b3 and higher.
-Download Jython at http://www.jython.org/.
+Django works with Jython versions 2.7b2 and higher.
+See the Jython website for download and installation instructions.

 Creating a servlet container¶